 Siege of Ancona in 1849

 A recent hypothesis, considering that, for personal reasons, the general von Windisch-Graetz could not be present at the siege of Ancona in 1799, moves about fifty years later the birth of vincisgrassi, or in 1849, always in Ancona and still during a siege.
-In that year, the Austrians had once again besieged the city, which had joined the Roman Republic and had become an outpost of the Risorgimento.
+In that year, the Austrians had once again besieged the city.
+It had joined the Roman Republic and had become an outpost of the Risorgimento.
 After the Austrian victory, the city returned to the Pope.
-The corps of Windisch-Graetz’s Bohemian Dragoons, or their general Alfred von Windisch-Graetz in person who may have participated in the siege, had the honor of being given the recipe in question, taken from the tradition reported in the book above of recipes from Macerata by Antonio Nebbia, but modified and added with béchamel.
+In-person, the corps of Windisch-Graetz’s Bohemian Dragoons and their general Alfred von Windisch-Graetz had the honor of being given the recipe in question, taken from the tradition reported in the book above of recipes from recipes Macerata by Antonio Nebbia, but modified and added with béchamel.

 “Il cuoco maceratese” of 1776

 However, among the recipes reported in “Il Cuoco maceratese” by Antonio Nebbia since the first editions (1776) appears with a slightly different name, a much more decadent recipe, “lasagna in princisgrass.”
-The formula described in the book foresees the use of truffles.
-Therefore, it is different from that of today’s vincisgrassi, which are also different because they also include béchamel sauce and chicken giblets not present in Nebbia’s recipe.
+Furthermore, the formula described in the book foresees the use of truffles.
+Therefore, it is different from today’s vincisgrassi, which are also different because they also include béchamel sauce and chicken giblets not present in Nebbia’s recipe.